 to condemn in the departures from actual facts which occur with such painful frequency.
-The defenders of our practical political system claim that it tends to better government because it inculcates individuality thought and expression while impressing one with a more profound sense of his duties and responsibilities under the government; this is true as far as it goes, but when the methods adopted teach us to gloss over falsebood and smile at malignity they are not good for any class of people.
+The defenders of painful frequency.
+The defenders of our practical political system claim that it tends to better government because it inculcates individuality of thought and expression while impressing one with a more profound sense of his duties and responsibilities under the government; this is true as far as it goes, but when the methods adopted us to gloss over falsebood and teach smile at malignity they are not good for any class of people.
 Let those who oppose them unite to reduce such evils to the lowest possible proportions if they cannot be extirpated altogether.